School age children and sleep

 Why do children need sleep?

-According to the Sleep Council "A good night’s sleep is vital.
+According to The Sleep Charity "A good night’s sleep is vital.
 And for children, a decent night’s sleep will help them to do better at school, allow them to react more quickly to situations, have a more developed memory, learn more effectively and solve problems.
 Plus it will make them less susceptible to colds and other minor ailments, less irritable and better behaved!"

 In our blog last month 'Why sleep is important', I stated that regular, good quality sleep is essential for a healthy lifestyle along with nutrition and exercise.
 When you sleep your body: